-All GEMMs are asked to provide details of transactions over a designated minimum size executed on the day of a gilt auction.
-These details should be submitted by secure e-mail to the DMO by 9:00a.m on the morning following an auction, on the template provided.
-The DMO requests this data in order that it may monitor the orderliness of the auction process, the grey or secondary market in that particular gilt or the market as a whole.
-As with all reporting submissions, the DMO will treat all such data as 'highly confidential'.
+On the day of a gilt auction, conventional or index-linked, GEMMs are required to provide details of transactions over a designated minimum size10 executed on the day of a gilt auction.
+These details should be submitted by e-mail to the DMO by 9:00a.m on the morning after each auction, on the template form provided.
+The DMO may also request that GEMMs involved in a syndicated gilt offering - lead managers and/or co-managers - submit similar reports over a specified period and in specified gilts, in a given template form.